BettyOk/CypressTest/README.md

-Cypress Testing with Cucumber BDD for BrowserStack E-commerce
+BrowserStack E-commerce Website Testing with Cypress Testing with Cucumber BDD

 Project Title and Description